Hey! You there! Have you ever wondered if Chromebooks can be used offline? Or what exactly you can do with a Chromebook offline?

 So let’s put a counterpoint to those haters and go over some handy things you can still do on your Chromebook even when you’re offline.

 (By the way, if you’re trying to get online and you don’t want to be offline, you may want to check out this tutorial that teaches you how to connect to WiFi on your Chromebook.)

 Sound good?
 Let’s roll.

-Last updated: 7/7/19.
-I’ll try to keep this list as accurate as possible, but I’m only human.
+Last updated: 1/19/20.
+I always try to keep this list as accurate as possible, but I’m only human.
 Let me know if a link is broken or app doesn’t work.

 1. Compose and send emails offline

 Ah, email.
 One of the major reasons why people need a connection in the first place.